queercat/deadlock-reverse-engineering/README.md

 do messages have idempotency guarantees? what happens with message replay.

+are there any values that grow or shrink with the size of the datagram? e.g. message size?

 # quesitons
 what kind of information do they need to transmit?
 - position